 I have heard the show being referred to as “Male Nichijou” before, owing to it having a similar name to Keiichi Arawi’s Nichijou and both being high school comedies.
 Both series also follow a group of 3 lead characters of the same gender and both shows have an energetic, often-surreal sense of comedy.
 Fortunately, Daily Lives of High School Boys does enough to set itself apart.

 Tadakuni, Hidenori, and Yoshitake are three friends who are in the same class and go back quite far.
-Their hobbies include video games, play-fighting, and coming up with strange games and adventures they get a little too passionately involved in, often getting them into some sort of trouble.
-The show loves contrasting their childish behavior against the strangely philosophical tone of the narration and the boys’ inner monologues, and I gotta say it’s quite dependable as a comedy anime.
+Their hobbies include video games, play-fighting, and coming up with strange games and adventures they get a little too passionately involved in, often getting them into some sort of trouble as a result.
+The show loves contrasting their childish behavior against the strangely philosophical tone of the narration and the boys’ inner monologues.
+I gotta say: it’s quite dependable as a comedy anime.

-Every episode guaranteed at least a few laughs, owing it to fun side-characters like the various classmates, other students, and Tadakuni’s frightening little sister.
-As an older brother, I can confirm they are depicted truthfully by this anime.
-The running gags are reinvented enough to stay fun, with my favorite being Hidenori’s romantic side-story with a clumsy amateur writer who is obsessed with cringy one-liners and overdone tropes.
+Every episode guaranteed at least a few laughs.
+I was particularly fond of the side-characters, like the various classmates, other students, and Tadakuni’s frightening little sister.
+As an older brother, I can confirm that they are depicted truthfully by this anime.
+The running gags are reinvented often enough to stay fun, with my favorite being Hidenori’s romantic side-story.
+This involves a clumsy amateur writer who is obsessed with cringy one-liners and overdone tropes.

 The show is well-produced, with pretty character designs and fun animation that often lends a literal punch to the comedy.
 There is a confidence to the show that I admire, making even the awkward moments in the lives of these boys tolerable, if not fun, to sit through.